Last updated on December 21, 2025

 Hero of Bladehold

 Hero of Bladehold is an army in a can.
-It’s a 3/4, but every time it attacks it brings two other tokens.
-Make sure it can attack profitably and live to tell the tale with some kind of protection.
+It’s a 3/4, but every time it attacks it brings two other tokens, which benefit from the battle cry trigger.
+Make sure you stack your triggers right so the buff applies to the newly created tokens.

 Battle Angels of Tyr

 Speaking of making tokens, Battle Angels of Tyr is one of the few good cards with the myriad mechanic.
 Every time the angels attack, you make a copy of them attacking every other player.
-Not only that, but each hit from “a” Battle Angels can give you cards, Treasure, or life.
+Not only that, but each hit from a Battle Angel can give you cards, Treasure, or life.

 Archon of Emeria

-Archon of Emeria is a flying hate bear that’s reasonably stated as a 2/3 flier for three mana, and the “each player can’t cast more than one spell” text is excellent in EDH.
+Archon of Emeria is a flying hate bear that’s reasonably stated as a 2/3 flier for 3 mana, and the “each player can’t cast more than one spell” text is excellent in EDH.
 There you are, defending yourself from combos and greedy players who want to cast lots of spells, effectively bringing a game to a halt.
-Which is why you’re playing the Archon in the first place.
+Which is why you’re playing the archon in the first place, although nonbasic land hate also helps to slow things down.

 Iona, Shield of Emeria

-A giant angel that locks players from casting spells from a color has got to be good, right?
+A giant angel that locks players from casting spells of a certain color has got to be good, right?
 Too bad it costs .

 Iona, Shield of Emeria used to be a good reanimation target in Modern, especially against heavy mono-colored decks.
 There’s also the Painter's Servant lock, where you set all spells to be the same color and now people can’t play spells at all.